 How to Get Rid of Poison Sumac

 Although you can manage poison sumac any time of year, poison sumac control is most effective when the plant is in bloom in late spring through midsummer.

 Herbicides containing glyphosate are an effective means of control.
 Use the product strictly according to the directions on the label, and keep in mind that glyphosate is non-selective and will kill any plant it touches.

-Alternatively, you can cut the plants to a height of about 6 inches, then apply glyphosate to the cut stems.
+Alternatively, you can cut the plants to a height of about 6 inches (15 cm.), then apply the weed killer to the cut stems.
 Use pruning shears, not a weed trimmer or mower, to avoid releasing irritating plant parts into the air.